-ARTICLE 20- HEALTH INSURANCE, DENTAL INSURANCE, VISION CARE PLAN, LONG TERM DISABILITY INSURANCE AND LIFE INSURANCE
+ARTICLE 22- HEALTH INSURANCE, DENTAL INSURANCE, VISION CARE PLAN, LONG TERM DISABILITY INSURANCE AND LIFE INSURANCE

-- 1. For purposes of this Article, the following definitions shall apply: - Legally Separated A court action separating an employee from his/her spouse.
-This definition shall be used for the sole purpose of City covered health insurance purposes.
-The insurance Provider shall determine if the separated spouse is eligible for coverage under the City Health Plan(s) - 2.
+- 1. For purposes of this Article, the following definitions shall apply: - Legally Separated A court action separating an employee from his/hertheir spouse.
+This definition shall be used for the sole purpose of City covered health insurance purposes. - The insurance Provider shall determine if the separated spouse is eligible for coverage under the City Health Plan(s) - 2.
 Health, Dental and Vision Insurance - a.
 City shall provide health, dental and vision insurance plans for employees and shall make such plan available for any dependents.
-The Insurance Provider shall determine if a legally separated spouse is eligible for coverage under the City's group health and dental plans.
+The Insurance Provider shall determine if a legally separated spouse is eligible for coverage under the City's group health and dental plans. - b.

-- b.
 Effective July 1, 2012, the City shall pay 80% and the employee shall pay 20% of the premiums required for the health and dental plans.
 The City shall pay 100% of the premiums required for the vision plan. - c.
 Employees enrolled in the High Deductible Health Plan will receive a total benefit allowance equal to 80% of the premium for the "traditional" health plan for payment of the High Deductible Health Plan premium with the balance, if any, to be paid into a Health Savings Account.
 Employees may choose to contribute additional funds to a Health Savings Account on a pre-tax basis via payroll deductions in accordance with IRS guidelines. - d.
-Employees may elect to opt out of the medical plan completely, in which case the employee will receive a contribution of \$250 paid to the employee as taxable income to the extent required by law. - 3.
-Health and Dental Insurance on Retirement
+Employees may elect to opt out of the medical plan completely, in which case the employee will receive an opt out payment of \$200 per pay period.
+This payment will be paid to the employee as taxable income to the extent required by law.

+3. Health and Dental Insurance on Retirement